 Via Umberto I 15

-This place will feel very different from all the above.
-It is a fancy wine bar (they call themselves bottega-bistrot) where you can also enjoy a great selection of excellent cheeses and cured meats while at it.
-I used to visit when I wanted a quiet environment that felt a bit more formal or was in the mood for a more sophisticated aperitivo with cheese, salumi and a glass nice sparkling wine.
+Fancy wine bar (they call themselves bottega-bistrot) where you can also enjoy a glass of wine with a selection of excellent cheeses and cured meats while at it.
+Perfect for a more sophisticated aperitivo.
 Let the knowledgeable staff behind the counter guide you through their offer.
 You can also buy wine, deli meats and cheese to take away.

 For a Meal: